 This cabernet is a hedonistic blend of power and balance; expressive and approachable early in its life, with potential to evolve well into the future.
 Ready to drink upon release, it will age for decades given the opportunity.

-Members of the allocation will be notified and given access via email in early October to our offering here on the site.
+In late September, members will be notified and given access to our offering here on the site.
 Given the small amount of The Mascot produced, we will fulfill each request to the best of our ability.

-In the spirit of a wine shared with family and friends around the dinner table, I wanted to produce something that was ready to drink upon release, but that would also evolve over the next few decades.
+In the spirit of a wine to be shared with family and friends around the dinner table, we aim to produce something that is ready to drink upon release, but has the potential to also evolve over the next few decades.
 We encourage people to open some bottles early on, and save a few as time goes on.

 The engraving of "Prince" was commissioned over one-hundred years ago, by the president of the Farmers Deposit National Bank of Pittsburgh, for the bank's stock certificates.
 The dog, an english bull-terrier, lived at the bank (greeting customers and employees alike), and became a beloved symbol of their down-to-earth, loyal, and personal customer service values.

-Having tended our vines for decades and the wine for years, we try to limit its time in uncontrolled environments.
-We ship 2-day only in order to minimize potential damage via trucking and extended temperature fluctuation.
+Having tended our wine for years, we try to limit its time in uncontrolled environments.
+We ship 2day only in order to minimize potential damage via trucking and extended temperature fluctuation.
 We truly believe it is the best for you and your purchase.
-Our fulfillment team has negotiated the very best price; rest assured that all of our savings are passed along to our mailing list customers.

-All of our requests are fulfilled by hand on a per-order basis.
-We then submit your final allocation to our shipping team, who ships the wine during the next optimal time window, which can vary based on weather and locale.
-We try to ship the wine by mid-November.
+After all requests are fulfilled by hand on a per-order basis, we then look for the best shipment schedule, which can vary based on weather and locale.
+We aim to begin shipping first orders by early by mid-November.